cloudera-labs/cloudera.exe/roles/prereq_cloudera_users/README.md

-# prereq_ecs
+# prereq_cloudera_users

-Set up for ECS
+Set up for Local User Accounts required by Cloudera services

-This role prepares a host for Cloudera Embedded Container Service (ECS) usage by configuring the firewall and network settings.
-It ensures that the host's environment is properly configured to support ECS components and operations, including user permissions and network security rules.
+This role prepares a host for Cloudera Manager usage by performing several foundational setup tasks.
+It creates the dedicated `cloudera-scm` system user and group and configures the user's home directory and permissions.

 The role will:
-- Configure firewall rules to allow traffic required by ECS components.
-- Set up networking configurations to ensure proper communication within the ECS environment.
+- Create the `cloudera-scm` system user and group.
+- Configure permissions for the `cloudera-scm` user's home directory (`/var/lib/cloudera-scm`).
+- Set up TLS ACLs (Access Control Lists) on the host, if needed by the Cloudera Manager service.

 # Requirements

-- Root or `sudo` privileges are required on the target host to manage system users, firewall rules, and network configurations.
+- Root or `sudo` privileges are required on the target host to manage system users, groups, and packages.

 # Dependencies